peejaywk/VinylRack/testing.md

 1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
 2. Click the New In link in navigation bar and confirm that the last eight products added to the site are displayed.
 3. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
-4. Repeat the above steps using a mobile device if possible
+4. Repeat the above steps using a mobile device if possible.

 #### Test Notes
 Clicking on the New In link on the navigation bar displayed the correct items on the new in page.
 These were confirmed to be the last eight products added to the site.